Table of contents

 Years of experience working with different companies and our clients’ stories show that manufacturing control software / MES such as Prodio is the most impressive when operations aren’t’ fully automated.
-It is not important whether we talk about manual glueing of cardboard boxes, carpentry jobs, milling machine operators or technologers.
-It is typical for small manufacturing companies that they don’t’ have long automated assembly lines but relatively flexible solutions, making them competitive.
+Whether we talk about manual glueing of cardboard boxes, carpentry jobs, milling machine operators, or manufacturing engineers is not important.
+It is typical for small manufacturing companies they don’t have long automated assembly lines but relatively flexible solutions, making them competitive.
 When the machines enable easy connection to different readers or transmitters, it usually means that they are automated, sophisticated and self-sustainable devices.
-Efficiency tracking in a system makes no sense, as these machines work all the time, regardless of their operator (it is often one person who checks a few devices).
-Therefore it doesn’t’ matter how productively the operators work because the machine’s efficiency is known for creating production technology.
+Efficiency tracking in a system makes no sense, as these machines work all the time, regardless of their operator (often one person who checks a few devices).
+Therefore it doesn’t matter how productively the operators work because the machine’s efficiency is known for creating production technology.

 The question is whether it is worth investing large amounts if still won’t’ be able to measure the time of manual operations, simple numerical machine tools and a whole bunch of activities where it is not possible to connect a reader measuring their efficiency when all you want is better control and improvement.

 4. It would be hard to avoid clicking in your MES/production management and manufacturing control system.

-Another motivation to connect machines to the manufacturing control system is that an employee won’t’ have to click anything on the computer at the production hall.
+Another motivation to connect machines to the manufacturing control system is that employees won’t have to click anything on the computer at the production hall.
 However, you still want to know what is happening and how productive people are.
-So to avoid all this clicking, you need to have this information in the machines, and it would still require using MES (in large manufacturing companies, this is how it’s’ organised, that on the global level, it is clear what each machine is doing).
+So to avoid all this clicking, you need to have this information in the machines, and it would still require using an MES or ERP system (in large manufacturing companies, this is how it’s’ organised, that on the global level, it is clear what each machine is doing).

 To sum things up:

-Of course, it is up to you – it is not impossible, it’s just a case of time and money.
-The question is whether this kind of investment would be worth your stress and financial input.
+Of course, it is up to you – it is not impossible.
+It’s just a case of time and money.
+The question is whether this investment would be worth your stress and financial input.